-Alice is back with another yummy fall recipe, a cocktail perfect for sipping on those chilly fall nights around a bonfire or for bringing to your Holiday parties.
+Alice is back with another yummy fall recipe, an easy fall wine sangria perfect for sipping on those chilly fall nights around a bonfire or for bringing to your Holiday parties.
 In my case, I’ll just make up one for a Monday night.
 Yum!

 Bourbon-soaked apples and pears combine with sparkling wine and apple cider for Bourbon Apple Cider Sangria.